highchair/artinruins-com/_property/microfibres-pwt.md

 No formal written history about this complex of buildings from the usual places.
 We made our own history based on aerial photographs and Sanborn maps.

 1923, [Sanborn Map](#photo-microfibres-sanborn-1923)
-: Two buildings appear in the 1923 Sanborn Map[^3], the earliest record we have been able to find so far.
+: Two buildings appear in the 1923 Sanborn Map[^3], the earliest record we have been able to find.

 + **Weil Barnefield Corpin, Mfg.
 Silk & Cotton Novelties** on the northeast corner of Main Street and Moshassuck.
 A 2-story brick building used for winding and weaving.
 A smaller wood frame storage building was set to the west.
 This building also featured a sawtooth roof.
 + **Woodlawn Finishing Co., Finishing Yarn** on the northwest corner of Moshassuck and Esten Ave.
 A one and two story brick mill consisting of four buildings; Dye House, Bleach House, Finishing & Winding, and Shipping Winding and Quilling.